Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Euler--Poincaré characteristic of unimodular t.d.l.c. groups with

-is a resolution of $M$ in $\QGdis$ (cf. Section \ref{s: Rat}).
-The definition above does not depend on the choice of the projective resolution of $M$ and the additivity of the Hattori-Stallings rank easily follows by Horseshoe's Lemma and \cite[Section~5]{ccw:euler}. \begin{prop} Let $0 \to A\to B \to C\to 0$ be a short exact sequence of left discrete $\Q[G]$-modules of type $\FP$.
-Then, $\tilde{\rho}(B)=\tilde{\rho}(A)+\tilde{\rho}(C).$ \end{prop} As a consequence, the Euler-Poincar\'e characteristic of a unimodular t.d.l.c. group $G$ of type $\FP$ (cf. \cite[(5.2)]{ccw:euler}) can be computed as
+By the additivity of $\tilde{\rho}$ (cf.~\cite[Equation~(5.1)]{ccw:euler}) and \cite[Ch.VIII, Lemma~4.4]{bro:coho}, the definition in \eqref{eq: HSFP} is independent of the choice of the projective resolution of $M$.
+The value $\tilde{\rho}(M)$ is sometimes called the \emph{Lefschetz number} of the module $M$.
+From the Horseshoe Lemma one concludes the following property. \begin{prop} Let $0 \to A\to B \to C\to 0$ be a short exact sequence in $\QGdis$, and assume that $A$ and $C$ are of type $\FP$.
+Then, so is B and $\tilde{\rho}(B)=\tilde{\rho}(A)+\tilde{\rho}(C).$ \end{prop} In the case that $G$ is a unimodular t.d.l.c.~group of type $\FP$, the trivial module $\Q$ admits a finite projective resolution $P_\bullet\rightarrow\Q$ in $\QGdis$ and the Euler--Poincaré characteristic of $G$ can be defined as that is the Lefschetz number $\tilde\rho(\Q)$ of the trivial discrete left $\QG$-module $\Q$ (cf.~\eqref{eq: HSFP}).
+For instance, if $G$ is profinite then $\tilde{\chi}_G=1\cdot\mu_G$, where $\mu_G$ denotes the Haar measure of $G$ such that $\mu_G(G)=1$ (cf.~\cite[Remark~1.3]{ccw:euler}).

+{From now on, given an open subgroup $H$ of $G$, the standard Haar measure on $H$ will be the restriction of the given Haar measure $\mu$ on $G$.}